Learning to Fly Cast...the concepts

 Concept #2: "Loading the rod".
 You might think of this a you would shooting a bow and arrow...the more the bow bends as you draw it back, the further (and faster) the arrow will go.
 As the bow bends more and more it "stores" more and more energy (called kinetic energy)...the same energy you expelled by drawing the bow back.
 When you release the arrow, all of that stored energy is quickly released and the arrow flies.
 It is the same with a fly rod...as the rod bends (called loading), the energy you expend in your casting motion along with the weight of the fly line is temporarily stored in the rod and that energy is quickly released when you stop the fly rod at the end of the forward and back parts of your cast.
 This makes the rod work for you as opposed to against you...try casting a fly with a broom stick that does not bend.
 As you watch videos of fly casting, you will notice that good fly casters look like they are putting very little effort into their casts...almost casually moving their arm back and forth.
 When properly done, the fly cast should look this way because the fly rod is doing much of the work.

 Concept #3: "Always keep your fly line under control".
 So, you have the rod in one hand right?
 What do you do with your other (off) hand?
 If you are fly casting, the other hand must have control of your fly line.
 There is no rule but your line control hand should be in a comfortable and natural position generally somewhere around your waist and in front of you.
 You can grasp the line with one or two fingers and your thumb (most common) and just tight enough so that the line does not slip through your fingers.
-Do not do what so many do and that is to control the line with your hand up by the casting hand...very unnatural.
-If you need your off hand for something else (scratching or bug swatting), just pinch the fly line between one or two fingers of your casting hand.
+Do not do what so many beginners do and that is to control the line with your hand up by the casting hand...very unnatural.
+If you need your off hand for something else (scratching or bug swatting), just pinch the fly line between one or two fingers of your casting hand and the rod grip/handle .
 Just relax and do not let the line get out of your control.
 Simple!

 Concept #4: "The fly line always follows the rod tip".
 Perhaps this is the simplest of the concepts as the fly line is effectively "connected" to the tip of the fly rod during the casting motion.
 This concept is always true and that helps explain rule #2 below.